bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 * High throughput - it can sustain a high rate of allocations / collections due to faster minor GC cycles and very rare major GC cycles
 * GC pauses are still long ("stop the world") for major GC cycles
-* Generational collectors have much shorter mark cycles as it traverses only the young generation, most of the time.
+* Generational collectors have much shorter mark cycles as they traverse only the young generation, most of the time.

 This is a marked improvement to the C Ruby GC and serves as a base for implementing other advanced features moving forward.
 Ruby 2.2 supports incremental GC and object ages beyond just old and new definitions.
-A major GC cycle in 2.1 still runs in a "stop the world" manner, whereas a more involved incremental implementation (Ruby 2.2.) interleaves short steps of mark and sweep cycles between other VM operations.
+A major GC cycle in 2.1 still runs in a "stop the world" manner, whereas a more involved incremental implementation (Ruby 2.2) interleaves short steps of mark and sweep cycles between other VM operations.

 ## References between young and old objects

 We stated earlier that:

 **Young objects are more likely to reference old objects, than old objects referencing young objects.
-Old objects also frequently references other old objects.**
+Old objects also frequently reference other old objects.**

-HOWEVER it's possible for old objects to reference new objects.
+*However* it's possible for old objects to reference new objects.
 What happens when old objects reference new ones?

 Old objects with references to new objects are stored in a "remembered set".
 The remembered set is a container of references from old objects to new objects and is a shortcut for preventing heap scans for finding such references.

 ## Implications for Rails

-As they say, "Nothing is faster than no code" and the same applies to automatic memory management.
+As our friend Ezra used to say, "no code is faster than no code."
+The same applies to automatic memory management.
 Every object allocation also has a variable recycle cost.
-Allocation generally is low overhead as it happens once, except for the use case where there's no free object slots on the Ruby heap and a major GC is triggered as a result.
+Allocation generally is low overhead as it happens once, except for the use case where there are no free object slots on the Ruby heap and a major GC is triggered as a result.

 A major drawback of this limited segregation of OLD vs YOUNG is that **many transient objects are in fact promoted to oldgen for large contexts like a Rails request**.
 These long lived objects eventually become unexpected "memory leaks".
 These transient objects can be conceptually classified as of "medium lifetime" as they need to stick around for the duration of a request.
-There's however a large probability that a minor GC would run during request lifetime, promoting young objects to oldgen, effectively increasing their lifetime to well beyond the end a request.
+There's however a large probability that a minor GC would run during request lifetime, promoting young objects to oldgen, effectively increasing their lifetime to well beyond the end of a request.
 This situation can only be revisited during a major GC which runs infrequently and sweeps both old and newgen.

 **Each generation can be specifically tweaked, with the older generation being particularly important for balancing total process memory use with maintaining a minimal transient object set (young ones) per request.
 And subsequent too fast promotion from young to old generation.**